♫ "Segata Sanshiro! Segata Sanshiro! Sega Saturn... Shiro!"note ♫

-In the 1990s, Hiroshi Fujioka played the eponymous Segata Sanshiro (pictured), the Japanese spokesman for Sega's Saturn console — a crazed martial artist who beat the living crap out of kids for not playing Sega Saturn and singing his own theme song (well, part of it), which was later released as a single that sold over 100,000 copies.
+In the 1990s, Hiroshi Fujioka played the eponymous Segata Sanshiro (pictured), the Japanese spokesman for Sega's Saturn console — a crazed martial artist who beat the living crap out of people for not playing Sega Saturn and singing his own theme song, which was later released as a CD and record that sold over 100,000 copies.
 It can be argued that his presence in Sega's Japanese commercials was singlehandedly responsible for the continued existence of Sega in the console market (up to the Sega Dreamcast).

 The Segata Sanshiro commercials provide examples of:

 - Abusive Advertising: Dire consequences are promised for those who lack a Saturn.